-This lab guides you to install free or open source alternatives to traditional SaaS tools.
+This lab guides you to install free or open-source alternatives to traditional SaaS tools.
 Many SaaS services that are free do not allow users to control their own data or host instances of the service.
-There might be security concerns of who has access to your data and what the companies do with it.
+There might be security concerns about who has access to your data and what the companies do with it.
 The companies that create these open source projects provide paid SaaS services often as part of their business model.

 Rocket.Chat: Communicate and collaborate with your team, share files, chat in real time or switch to video/audio conferencing.
 It is similar to Slack.

 Nextcloud: is a suite of client-server software for creating and using file hosting services.
 Nextcloud application functionally is similar to Dropbox.
 Nextcloud is free and open-source, which means that anyone is allowed to install and operate it on their own private server devices.